NFL Free Agency Tracker: Washington Commanders Rumors and News

 The NFL’s legal tampering period is over, and the new league year start yesterday at 4pm.
-The Washington Commanders have added 14 new players to the team and lost six free agents to other teams.
-QB Sam Howell was traded to the Seattle Seahawks yesterday in an exchange of multiple draft picks.
+The Washington Commanders have added 15 new players to the team and lost seven free agents to other teams.
+QB Sam Howell was traded to the Seattle Seahawks in an exchange of multiple draft picks.

 Free Agents Signed